‘I have never supported Donald Trump’: Portland-area sheriff hits back after president claims his endorsement in debate

 Reese became sheriff in 2016 when the previous top cop in Multnomah County resigned amid a rising tide of scandals over his spending and allegations of bullying and sexism.
 As sheriff, Reese has backed policies shared by many Democratic politicians, including embracing Portland’s status as a sanctuary city for undocumented immigrants.

-As he campaigned to keep his seat as sheriff in 2017, he blasted then-Attorney General Jeff Sessions for demanding that local police help with immigration enforcement.
+As he campaigned to keep his seat as sheriff in 2017, he blasted then-U. S. Attorney General Jeff Sessions for demanding that local police help with immigration enforcement.
 “As Multnomah County Sheriff, I am personally committed to serving this community and defending its values of equality and inclusion,” he tweeted at the time.

 Reese won the nonpartisan sheriff’s election in 2018.
 This summer, he’s pushed back against Trump’s decision to flood Portland with federal agents.
 When Chad Wolf, the acting secretary of the Department of Homeland Security, sought a meeting during a Portland visit, Reese turned him down, saying that Wolf’s statements had made it “clear law enforcement in the City of Portland was becoming highly politicized.”